 Collagen composes approximately 30% of the human protein matrix.
-Of the twenty eight collagen variations, type II is responsible for structuring joints, cartilage, and tissue.
+Of the twenty eight collagen variations, type 2 is responsible for structuring joints, cartilage, and tissue.
 Vital to skin, hair, nails and tendons, collagen production begins to decrease around age twenty five.

 Hydrolyzed collagen is partially broken down collagen (peptides), a dietary form that increases the bioavailability of the protein.
 In clinical trials oral supplementation of hydrolyzed type II collagen has shown to significantly improve pain relief for individuals suffering from joint pain, rheumatoid arthritis, and osteoarthritis [2, 3, 4, 5, 8, 9, 12].

 Cosmetically collagen is crucial to skin, nails, and hair health.
 Considering wrinkles form when collagen fibrils in dermal layers degrade it is vital to strengthen and support active collagen protein and dermal collagen supply.
 Evidence has shown that maintaining stable and healthy collagen levels throughout life naturally supports smooth skin.
 Collagen supplements in general and hydrolyzed collagen supplements in particular provide a simple and bioavailable means of maintaining a healthy supply of the most important protein in you.
 Numerous collagen supplementation studies have demonstrated improvements in skin dryness, hydration, moisture retention and elasticity leading to a noticeable reduction in facial dryness, fine lines and wrinkle depth [1, 6, 7, 10].
 Show more...